CRServers/DemTech/README.md

 ## Philosophy: ##
-Blockchain Technology and programable peer-to-peer networks like EOS make trust in political and third-party intermediation unnecessary.
+Blockchain Technology and programmable peer-to-peer networks like EOS make trust in political and third-party intermediation unnecessary.

-We now have the oportunity create the enviroment and code in EOS that will facilitate the achievement of **"Individual Sovereignty"** for all people of the world.
+We now have the opportunity  to create the environment and code in EOS that will facilitate the achievement of **"Individual Sovereignty"** for all people of the world.

-**The Democracy Tech Proxy**  will vote for 30 Block producers that exemplify, pursue, and preserve all individual's rights for **Life**, **Liberty**, **Property**, and **Privacy**.
+**The Democracy Tech Proxy**  will vote for 30 Block producers that pursue all individual's rights for **Life**, **Liberty**, **Property**, and **Privacy**.

+We will pursue "Dynamic Democracy" and the candidate list will change as we periodically evaluate all Block Producers that have strong combinations of the following criteria.

 ## Rating Criteria: ##
-We will pursue "Liquid Democracy" and the candidate list will change as we will periodicaly evaluate all Block Producers that have strong combinations of the following characteristics:

 **- Independence**
-	Self-Funded, No political or third party involvement.
+	Self-Funded, or third party involvement.

 **- GeoPolitical Diversity**
-	Balanced geographical and political diversity among all 30 candidates.
+	Balanced geographical and political diversity.

 **- Transparency**
- 	Disclosure of ownership, Disclosure of destination of rewards earned.
+ 	 Disclosure of Ownership & Use of Rewards.
 Complete bp.json

 **- Infrastructure Control & Resilience**
-	Direct physical access and management of network's infrastructure in technology-friendly juristictions
+	Physical access and management of infrastructure.

 **- EOS Software Testing & Enhancement**
 	Participation in Testnets, Debuging, Improvements

 **- Democracy Tech Dapp Development and Promotion**
-	Eg. Government Transparency & Honesty, Private Voting, Community Organization, Peer-to-peer Interation, Censored-resistant Media,  Surveillance-resistance, Identity & Data Sovereignty, Privacy Enhancement.
+	Eg. Government Transparency, Private Voting, Community Organization, Peer-to-peer Interation, Censored-resistant Media,  Surveillance-resistance, Identity & Data Sovereignty, Privacy Enhancement.

 **-  Community Engagement**
- 	Promotes education and adoption of the EOS network guided by the above principles.
+ 	Education and promotion of the EOS network.
 	eg. Talks, Chats, Hackatons, Conferences, Seminars, Developer Spaces & Retreats, etc.)

 **- Compliance**
-Compliance with Block Producer requirements.
-Agreement with the established EOS constitution
+Block Producer Requirements.
+Agreement with EOS constitution.

 ## Background: ##